esfand/printit/Monad.md

 In our study of program design, we have seen that expert programmers control the complexity of their designs with the same general techniques used by designers of all complex systems.
-They combine primitive elements to form compound objects, they abstract compound objects to form higher-level building blocks, and they preserve modularity by adopting appropriate large-scale views of system structure.
+* They combine primitive elements to form compound objects,
+* they abstract compound objects to form higher-level building blocks, and
+* they preserve modularity by adopting appropriate large-scale views of system structure.

-One form of composition, function composition, succinctly describes the dependencies between function calls.
+One form of composition, *function composition*, succinctly describes the dependencies between function calls.
 Function composition takes two functions and plumbs the result from the second function into the input of the first function, thereby forming one function.